pingcap/docs/query-execution-plan.md

 ### Read the execution plan of table scans

-The following lists operators that perform table scans (of the disk or the TiKV Block Cache):
+The operators that perform table scans (of the disk or the TiKV Block Cache) are listed as follows:

 - **TableFullScan**: Full table scan.
 - **TableRangeScan**: Table scans with the specified range.